carsontang/carsontang.github.io/quotes.md

 "Modern war always causes governments to spend far more than they can possibly collect from their taxpayers while the war is being waged.This causes a vast increase in the amount of money, so that each individual unit of money, such as a dollar, becomes worth less than it was before.
 It takes lots more dollars to buy the same number of shares of stock.This, of course, is the classic form of inflation."

 *Philip Fisher, Common Stocks and Uncommon Profits*

+---

+"You don't need to be better or faster or cheaper than everyone...In life there are multiple gold medals.
+If you try to be the best at everything and better than everyone...you'll be the best at nothing and better than no one."

+*Reid Hoffman, The Start-Up of You*